thorners55/budding-front-end/README.md

 `expo publish`

-which will prompt you to setup an account with Expo to publish your project to the expo host.
+which will prompt you to setup an account with Expo to publish your project to the Expo host.

 To export static files of the app for hosting on a web server, you can run: